notqmail/notqmail.org/Home.md

 # Which implementations probably won't win?

 There are many, many patches out there.
 Needless to say, not all of them meet notqmail's design goals.
-Two examples of popular, well-loved patches we've personally used and appreciated that could make useful "plugins" (when we're ready for those), but would almost certainly be replaced by other implementations:
+Two examples of popular, well-loved patches we've personally used and appreciated that could make useful "extensions" (planned for notqmail-1.1), but would almost certainly be replaced by other implementations:

 - The [Qmail-TLS patch](http://inoa.net/qmail-tls/), because a more qmail-ish design is available: [Erwin Hoffmann's ucspi-ssl](https://www.fehcom.de/ipnet/ucspi-ssl.html) implements UCSPI-TLS, handling TLS in a separate and privilege-separated address space
 - Any of the usual SMTP AUTH patches, because a more qmail-ish design is available: [Amitai Schleier's acceptutils](https://schmonz.com/qmail/acceptutils/) extends qmail's POP3 authentication architecture to SMTP and OFMIP, enabling new user-controlled features